 Halfway between Akiba and Ueno, just to the northeast is the Intercultural Institute of Japan, which among other things, has a language school.

-Just aross from the Akiba UNI-QLO store, in the block west of the Washington Hotel is a visitor center and a free Wi-Fi hotspot shown below:
+Just across from the Akiba UNI-QLO store, in the block west of the Washington Hotel is a visitor center + free Wi-Fi hotspot:

 Anyway, that’s it.
 Have fun exploring + finding stuff in Akihabara.
 It’s a fairly small area – if you spend an entire day or two there, you can easily see it all.

 Looking back across Chuo-Dori east toward Akihabara Station.
 Bic Camera is on the left.